Who is HOA Collections?

 Will HOA Collections sue me or garnish my wages?

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the collection account with the credit bureaus and possibly remove it from your credit report.
-It’s also quite possible that you may never hear from or have to deal with HOA Collections again.
+They aid you in disputing the collection account with credit bureaus, with the possibility of having it removed from your credit history.
+It’s also possible that you never hear from or have to deal with HOA Collections again.

 Is HOA Collections hurting my credit score?